polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 This can then be copied to an SD card.
 The option `DEVKIT=<devkit>` selects the correct device tree for the board.

 ## Loading the Image onto the Target
-The instructions for the [Icicle Kit can be found here](#Preparing-the-eMMC-for-Icicle-Kit) and for the [the MPFS/LC-MPFS here](#Preparing-an-SD-Card-for-MPFS-&-LC-MPFS).
+The instructions for the [eMMC on the Icicle Kit can be found here](#Preparing-the-eMMC-for-the-Icicle-Kit), for the [SD card on the Icicle Kit here](#Preparing-an-SD-Card-for-the-Icicle-Kit) and for the [the MPFS/LC-MPFS here](#Preparing-an-SD-Card-for-MPFS-&-LC-MPFS).

-### Preparing the eMMC for Icicle Kit
+### Preparing the eMMC for the Icicle Kit
 If the HSS is not present in eNVM, using the y-modem loader, transfer the HSS to eNVM on the Icicle kit.
-Power on the board, and connect to UART0.
+Connect to UART0 (J11), and power on the board.
 Settings are 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
 Press a key to stop automatic boot.
 In the HSS console, type `usbdmsc` to expose the eMMC as a block device.
 Connect the board to your development machine using J16, located beside the SD card slot.

 Once this is complete, use `dmesg` to check what the drive identifier for the onboard eMMC is.